Norman Fegidero

-Norman Salo Fegidero Jr. (born January 28, 1970) is a Filipino football coach and former player.
-He last coached the Azkals Development Team and the Philippines U23 national team.
-A midfielder, he represented the Philippines national team from 1989 to 2001 and later became their coach in 2008.
+Norman Salo Fegidero Jr. (born January 28, 1970) is a Filipino football manager and former player. he represented the Philippines national team from 1989 to 2001 and later became their coach in 2008.

-Career
+College career

+Fegidero played for the football team of West Negros University.

+Club career

+In the club level, Fegidero played for Philippine Air Force.
+He played for the team which won the 1997 Manila Premier Football League.

+Fegidero was part of the National Capital Region (NCR) B team that won the 1999 P-League.
+The team won 8–4 over Davao with Fegidero among the goalscorers .NCR-B team had Philippine Air Force and Navy players.

-International
+International career

 For twelve years, 1989 until 2001, Norman Fegidero played for the Philippines national team.
 The highlight of his career is when he was instrumental to the 1–0 upset against Malaysia at the 1991 Southeast Asian Games.
 He secured the winning goal at the 84th minute.

-As a coach
+Coaching career

 Philippines

-He was a head coach of the Philippines national football team in 2008.
+Fegidero was a head coach of the Philippines national team in 2008.
+He led the team in the 2008 AFC Challenge Cup qualifiers hosted in Iloilo.
+The Philippines won games against Bhutan and Brunei but failed to qualify for the competition proper after drawing Tajikistan in their final game.